 Continuing Medical Education (CME) Accreditation

-This program provides 1 CME credit towards the Nevada State Board of Medical Examiners' requirement for 2 hours of training related to ethics, pain management, addiction care or SBIRT during each licensure period.
+This program provides 1 CME credit towards the Nevada State Board of Medical Examiners' requirement for 2 hours of training related to screening, brief intervention & referral to treatment (SBIRT).